Indian police investigating Google mapping contest

 Google officials said the company had not yet received an official communication from the police.

-Google invited users to help "create better maps for India" by adding knowledge of their neighbourhoods and promised the top 1,000 mappers prizes of tablets, smartphones and gift vouchers.
+Google invited users to help "create better maps for India" by adding knowledge of their neighborhoods and promised the top 1,000 mappers prizes of tablets, smartphones and gift vouchers.

 Survey of India first wrote to Google saying its "Mapathon" was against rules and then filed a police complaint, R.C.
 Padhi, a top official at the agency, told Reuters.